 There will be a salary increment associated with a change in job category.

-The Unit administrator identifies a change in job responsibilities.
+The unit administrator identifies a change in job responsibilities.

 The following general criteria for eligibility are intended to serve as minimal standards that can be documented.
 How the candidate meets these standards would be the primary emphasis of the consideration.
 Advancements in categories are not viewed as equal incremental steps; rather each requires an increasing level of ability, responsibility, proficiency and performance.
 Documentation is required of activities which support the criteria.

 Need for additional specific criteria.
 There is much diversity of positions and required expertise within the administrative/professional staff classification categories.
 Therefore it is usually appropriate that additional specific criteria be developed to provide more accurate measures of growth and performance in individual positions.
-The criteria developed for each position should reflect the job assignment and would be developed in conjunction with the administrative/professional staff member's immediate supervisor.
+The criteria developed for each position should reflect the job assignment and would be developed in conjunction with the administrative and professional staff member's immediate supervisor.

 Staff member should discuss the potential for reclassification following the annual evaluation with unit leader.
 The unit leader will determine if the staff member's position should be considered for reclassification.
 If the decision is affirmative, an application form for reclassification would be completed for the candidate.